-However, during the performance phases, there is a myriad of construction disputes that can arise.
-General contractors often find themselves challenging adverse contracting officer decisions regarding differing site condition, construction delays, and even agency denials of requests for equitable adjustments, and construction claims under the Contract Disputes Act (“CDA”).
+General contractors often find themselves challenging adverse contracting officer decisions regarding differing site condition, construction weather delay claims, other construction delays, and even agency denials of requests for equitable adjustments, and construction claims under the Contract Disputes Act (“CDA”).

 - Prompt responses